-Since beginning the practising period of pupillage Hugh-Guy has been appearing in the county courts on Personal Injury cases on a weekly basis.
-He appears on behalf of both Claimants and Defendants.
+Hugh-Guy appears in the county courts on Personal Injury cases on a weekly basis, on behalf of both Claimants and Defendants.

-Hugh-Guy’s approach is to prepare thoroughly, including, when it assists, talking through the claim with the professional client.
-Second, he looks to identify the crucial point which will tip the claim in favour of the client’s position.
-Finally, he looks to take the temperature of the court and, therefore, as appropriate, re-evaluate.
+Hugh-Guy’s approach is to prepare thoroughly, to identify the crucial point which will tip the claim in favour of the client’s position and, finally, to take the temperature of the court and re-evaluate.

-Notable cases include persuading a court to depart from the usual global award approach for a personal injury claim by using the ‘take your victim as you find her’ argument.
-The Claimant, who had Multiple Sclerosis, beat her own offer thereby triggering part 36 costs consequences.
+- Quantum: persuading a court to depart from the usual global award approach for a personal injury claim by using the ‘take your victim as you find her’ argument.
+The Claimant, who had Multiple Sclerosis, beat her own offer thereby triggering part 36 costs consequences

 - St. Andrews university (MA Honours, Classics)